Do Students Get Free Dental Care in the UK? - true student | true

 Band 2

-Band 2 includes everything in Band 1 as well as other treatments like extractions, fillings, root canal treatment etc.
+Band 2 includes everything in Band 1 as well as other treatments like extractions, fillings and root canal treatments.

 Band 3